 - 9.1 The NPSD develops a vision for the NPS.
 In this role, one of the NPSD's objectives is to enhance developments in the NPS within an environment that is safe and sound.
-The first framework and strategy document (Vision 1995), published in November 1995, covered a ten-year period and contained the vision for the NPS departing from a base where only basic infrastructure was in place. - 9.2 The second and third framework and strategy documents, published in 2006 and 2011 respectively, were developed for a five-year horizon, and a process is currently under way to develop a new framework and strategy document for the NPS going forward.
-The new document seeks to outline the vision, fundamental principles, strategies and critical success factors for the NPS for the next ten years.
+The first framework and strategy document (Vision 1995), published in November 1995, covered a 10-year period and contained the vision for the NPS departing from a base where only basic infrastructure was in place. - 9.2 The second and third framework and strategy documents, published in 2006 and 2011 respectively, were each developed for a five-year horizon, while the fourth framework and strategy document was developed for a seven-year horizon (Vision 2025).
+Vision 2025 outlines the vision, fundamental principles, strategies and critical success factors for the NPS.
 Throughout this process, intensive consultation is undertaken with various stakeholders in the payments environment.